mauricioroza/linuron_RRBS_brain_testis_xtro_male_F2/README.md

 # Male-transmitted transgenerational effects of the herbicide linuron on DNA methylation profiles in Xenopus tropicalis brain and testis

-This repository contains the R code used in the analysis of RRBS data in the publication entitled [Male-transmitted transgenerational effects of the herbicide linuron on DNA methylation profiles in Xenopus tropicalis brain and testis](https://doi.org/10.1016/j.scitotenv.2024.170949)
+This repository contains the R code used in the analysis of RRBS data in the <a href="https://doi.org/10.1016/j.scitotenv.2024.170949" target="_blank">publication</a>

 Raw RRBS fastq files have been deposited in the European Nucleotide Archive (ENA) at EMBL-EBI under accession number [PRJEB59360](https://www.ebi.ac.uk/ena/browser/view/PRJEB59360)